 Mistake No. 4 – Signing a Release Immediately Following an Accident

 There are certain types of accidents where the question of liability is reasonably clear.
 When the prospects of the insurance company winning on the issue of fault is not promising, insurers look for ways to mitigate the amount they pay in a settlement or judgment.
 A common approach is to make a settlement offer immediately following the accident for far less than the value of the claim.
 However, the insurance company also will expect you to sign a release waiving any and all claims which includes those that you do not even know exist.
-No documents from the insurance company should be signed until they have been reviewed by an experienced Atlanta auto accident lawyer, so you can learn about your rights and legal options.
+No documents from the insurance company should be signed until they have been reviewed by an experienced car accident lawyer, so you can learn about your rights and legal options.

 Mistake No. 5 – Consenting to Provide a Recorded Statement to the Liability Adjuster.